-EU lawmaker calls for investigation after Reuters report on jet fuel to Syria
+EU looking into Russian fuel supply to Syria via Europe: source

 In the United States, State Department deputy spokesman Mark Toner said: "While the decision to allow a port call is a national determination, we believe that states in the region should not support any Russian tanker ship carrying fuel to be used in ongoing air strikes on civilians and civilian infrastructure in Syria."

-(Reporting by Alissa de Carbonnel in Strasbourg, Vladimir Soldatkin in Moscow, Mark Hosenball in Washington and Jonathan Saul in London; Writing by Guy Faulconbridge; Editing by Pravin Char)
+Additional reporting by Vladimir Soldatkin in Moscow, Mark Hosenball in Washington and Jonathan Saul in London, Writing by Guy Faulconbridge, Editing by Pravin Char